wwu-webtech/ashlar/source/_docs/patterns/01-atoms/color/color.md

-<h2>Brand Colors</h2>
+# Color

+## Brand Colors

-<p>These are the “go to” colors when designing or building communications for Western’s audiences.
-They should be the most prominent color in designs.</p>
+These are the “go to” colors when designing or building communications for Western’s audiences.
+They should be the most prominent color in designs.

 <div class="swatch-wrapper">
   <div class="dark-blue color-swatch">